janroesner/sixty5o2/Readme.md

 There are only two requirements, both of them can be mitigated though:

 1. Use the 1MHz clock (you **MUST** disconnect the clock module, otherwise it interferes)
-2. The keyboard buttons are tied _low_ in normal state, when pushed they get tied _high_ (this is opposite to Ben's design in his schematics)
+2. Some people (including me initially) built the mini keyboard such, that the buttons are tied _low_ in normal state, when pushed they get tied _high_.
+This is opposite to Ben's design in his schematics.
+I updated my setup according to the schematics, and the default behaviour is now, that the buttons are tied __high__ and only when pushed, they get pulled __low__.

 ## Possible Mitigation Strategies

 1. If you want to run at other clock speeds, you MUST adjust a global constant called `WAIT_C` in the bootloader code.
 It's a multiplier which is used to _sleep_  and just burns a number of cycles in a routine called `LIB__sleep`.
 If you run at lower clock speeds, adjust `WAIT_C` to a smaller number until keyboard and main menu become usable.

-2. Should your keyboard be built according to the schematics (so the buttons are normally tied _high_ and when pressed turn _low_), then you need to adjust the routine `VIA__read_keyboard_input`.
-Simply uncomment line 555 in `bootloader.asm`.
-This will XOR the read value with 0xf and normalize it.
+2. Should your keyboard not be built according to the schematics (so the buttons are normally tied _low_ and when pressed turn _high_), then you need to adjust the routine `VIA__read_keyboard_input`.
+Simply comment out line 555 in `bootloader.asm`.
+This will disable the XOR of the read value with 0xf.
 This way the keystrokes will be interpreted correctly.

 # Software Requirements